-G I' 31 December D 4 (0/) D
+31 December

-Creditor 2022 Rate (%) Repayment period and methods
+Creditor 2023 Rate (%) Repayment period and methods

-Bank of Taiwan (Secured) 181,941 1.470% The term of the loan is 7 years and it could be appropriated separately.
+Bank of Taiwan 144,937 1.595% The term of the loan is 7 years, and it

+(Secured) could be appropriated separately.
+The

+loan is not a revolving loan.
+Each month

+is deemed as one installment starting from

+the first drawdown date.
+The principals

+are paid in 84 installments and interests

+are repaid monthly.
+The principal shall be

+repaid on the 15th day of each month.

+Bank of Taiwan 25,000 1.595% The term of loan is 5 years, and it could

+(Unsecured) be appropriated separately.
 The loan is not

-(Secured) be appropriated separately.
-The loan is not a revolving loan.
-Each month is deemed as

-one installment starting from the first
+a revolving loan.
+The grace period starts on the first drawdown date until the

+expiration of 3 years, during which time

+the interest is repaid monthly.
+The

-drawdown date.
-The principals are paid in
+principals are paid in 24 instalments from

+the fourth year with one month as one
-84 installments and interests are repaid

-monthly.
-The principal shall be repaid on
+instalment and interests are repaid monthly.
+The loan shall be repaid equally

+in instalments and repay the principal on

 the 15th day of each month.

-Bank of Taiwan 75,000 1.470% The term of loan is 5 years and it could be

-(Unsecured) appropriated separately.
-The loan is not a

-revolving loan.
-The grace period starts on

-the first drawdown date until the expiration

-of 3 years, during which time the interest is repaid monthly.
-The principals are paid

-in 24 installments from the fourth year

-with one month as one installment and

-interests are repaid monthly.
-The loan shall

-be repaid equally in installments and repay

-the principal on the 15th day of each month.

-Subtotal 766,359
+Subtotal 856,227

-Less: current portion (152,454)
+Less: current portion (132,525)

-Total \$613,905
+Total \$723,702

 31 December

-Creditor 2021 Rate (%) Repayment period and methods
+Creditor 2022 Rate (%) Repayment period and methods

-Bank of Taiwan \$264,000 0.73% Interests are paid monthly from 2

-(Secured) September 2020 through 7 December

-2032.
-Principal is repaid monthly with 144

-Bank of Taiwan 40,000 0.89% installments.

-(Secured) 40,000 0.89% Interests are paid monthly from 7 December 2017 through 7 December

-(Secured) 2022.
-Principals are paid in 48 installments
+Bank of Taiwan \$269,418 1.470% The term of the loan is 10 years, and it

+(Secured) could be appropriated separately.
+The

+loan is not a revolving loan.
+The grace period starts on the first drawdown date

+until the expiration of 3 years, during

+which time the interest is repaid monthly.

+The principals are repaid in 84

-starting from the second year.
+installments from the fourth year with

-Subtotal 304,000

-Less: current portion (64,000)

-Total \$240,000
+each month as one installment.
+The loan shall be repaid equally by installments

+and repay the principal on the 15th day of

+each month.